weilandia/coding-for-managers/javascript-1/README.md

 ### In-Class Exercise/Homework:

-- Using the JavaScript you’ve learned so far and HTML, create a program that prompts the user to enter an integer and returns “fizz” if the integer is divisible by 3, “buzz” if the integer is divisible by 5, “fizzbuzz” if the integer is divisible by 3 & 5, and otherwise simply returns the integer.
+- Using the JavaScript you`ve learned so far and HTML, create a program that prompts the user to enter an integer and returns “fizz” if the integer is divisible by 3, “buzz” if the integer is divisible by 5, “fizzbuzz” if the integer is divisible by 3 & 5, and otherwise simply returns the integer.

-**HINT: The only JavaScript methods you might need, other than what you already know so far are: alert(‘message’); and prompt(‘question’).
+**HINT: The only JavaScript methods you might need, other than what you already know so far are: alert('message'); and prompt('question').
 Feel free to look those up.**

 ### Extra Resources
 * https://www.codecademy.com/learn/javascript